 What else should I include in my education section?

 List coursework only if you’re a recent graduate.
 You can remove that section once you’ve secured full-time post-graduate employment.

-Definitely — as long as they’re relevant to the position you’re applying for.
+Definitely list academic awards, honors, publications, or certifications — as long as they’re relevant to the position you’re applying for.
 For example, if you co-authored a paper published in a top microbiology journal, you should absolutely list that on your resume for any applications you send out to research and development-related positions.

-How you write your resume should be tailored to the job you’re applying to — and the skills (especially hard skills), educational qualifications, and kind of work experience those recruiters or hiring managers happen to screen for.
-By targeting your resume and sending slightly-modified, tailor-made versions to each prospective employer, you improve your chances of landing an interview at all of them.
+Your resume should be tailored to the job you’re applying to.
+By targeting your resume and sending modified versions to each prospective employer, you improve your chances of landing an interview at all of them.

-Nonetheless, we know that this can be confusing and overwhelming — and that’s why we’re here to help!
+We know that this can seem like a big ask — and that’s why we’re here to help!

 Resume Worded’s Targeted Resume service analyzes the job description of the positions you’re applying to and identifies the keywords, skills, and other important details recruiters, hiring managers, and their applicant tracking systems (ATS) look for behind the scenes when they screen applicants.

-That way, you can write a bespoke resume that gets past recruiters’ first line of defense — without all the hassle.
+That way, you can write a bespoke resume that gets past recruiters’ first line of defence — without all the hassle.